How You Can Save Money On A Bathroom Remodel

 The load-bearing walls are those that hold the second floor or the roof.
 Removing these walls is a huge project, and you might need to make changes to your whole house.
 The exterior walls are load-bearing, whereas the interior walls do not bear any loads.
 It’s fine to change up your non-load-bearing walls as they don’t interfere with the upper floors.
 They can be removed and remodeled more easily, and the effort, as well as cost, is lower.

-However, for load-bearing walls, you’ll need to call in your contractor because your house’s structure needs to be as sound as possible.
-It’s not advisable for one person to do it on their own, because the amount of labor that goes into this is quite a lot.
+However, for load-bearing walls, you’ll need to call in your contractor.
+To make sure your house’s structure is as sound as possible.
+It’s not advisable for one person to do it on their own as the amount of labor that goes is a lot.

 Try to keep your drywall

-Drywalls are those that more often than not need a complete replacement during renovations because of the moisture in the bathroom.
+Drywalls more often do not need a complete replacement during renovations because of the moisture in the bathroom.
 It should factor into your budget, as any wall that has mold on them should be removed.
-However, the more walls that are opened, the more they need to be worked on and fully closed at a later stage.
+The more walls that are opened, the more they need to be worked on and fully closed at a later stage.
 Every wall that is closed up requires more paint and drywall material.

 In case parts of your drywall are not affected, make sure not to destroy it.
 It’s advisable to only work on affected sections by moisture or mold.
 Those walls that are in close proximity to showers or bathtubs might need a full replacement, but in other areas, they should still be fine.